osblinnikov/RuntimeEquation/README.md

 ===

 This is a library for C++ which treats string as mathematical expression.
-More over, for every variable within this formula, you can specify C++ double and calculate the result of the expression
+For every variable in the formulas you can provide C++ double and calculate the result.